 This is a large, complex and challenging working site, which has taken shape step by step as the result of a process of research, discussion and communication over this first decade, since the first day of publication on 30 March 2008.

 TOP MENU: If this is your first visit to World Streets, we suggest that you take a bit of time to work your way across the top menu which sets out the main building blocks of this platform.
 You should find it pretty straight forward and intuitive.

-RIGHT HAND MENU: Our second navigational friend will be the right hand menu which is extremely rich.
+RIGHT HAND MENU: Our second navigational ally is the right hand menu which is extremely rich.
 And if you are to take full advantage of the platform we warmly suggest you take at least a bit of time to work your way down and through the various menu items so that you will be comfortable in accessing them when useful and to get full advantage of these tools.